 For Bristol’s cheapest bookstore (which isn’t secondhand) head to The Last Bookshop on Park Street.
 Every book here costs £4 or less.
 But why so cheap you ask?
 The Last Bookshop specialises in buying up book returns, remainders, and samples before the pulpers step in.
 You won’t get quite the latest bestsellers, but you will find lots of modern classics, as well as some rare gems.
 Its bright orange exterior means you won’t miss it either!
 Learn more about this Bristol bookshop here.

 5. Clifton Community Bookshop

 Community is key at Clifton Community Bookshop.
-From yoga classes to book clubs, music gigs to weekly talks, there’s so much more going on at this volunteer-run bookstore than selling books.
+From yoga classes to book clubs, and music gigs to weekly talks, there’s so much more going on at this volunteer-run bookstore than selling books.
 But that’s still a key component.
-It sells lots of low cost secondhand books to the local people of Clifton.
-With paperbacks sold at £2, hardbacks at £3, while collectibles may vary in price.
+It sells lots of low-cost secondhand books to the local people of Clifton.
+Paperbacks sold at £2, hardbacks at £3, while collectables may vary in price.

 10 Clifton Rd, Clifton, Bristol BS8 1AF